Lawyer in employee security: Me Zakine, Doctor of Law

 Company X wonders whether only the operator will be held responsible for this act of violence.
 It fears that it will be held liable for its own actions.

-When an employee is attacked by another colleague in the workplace, the employer may be held liable.
+When an employee is the victim of an attack by another colleague on his workplace, the employer's liability may be incurred.

 The victim may even request that the dismissal be reclassified as a dismissal without real and serious cause.